morrownr/USB-WiFi/README.md

 Note: Adapters by two companies need to be highlighted.
 Every single USB adapter that [Panda](http://www.pandawireless.com/) makes is supported by Linux in-kernel drivers.
 The quality of most Alfa adapters is really good (but not all Alfa adapters use in-kernel drivers.)
 Most of the Alfa adapters that do use in-kernel drivers are listed below with links.
 Products by both companies are widely available and are highly recommended.

+Price and availability of listed adapters is subject to change.

 -----

 ### Dual Band USB WiFi Adapters (2.4GHz and 5GHz) that are supported with Linux ```in-kernel``` drivers